DSPaul/COMPASS/README.md

 I created this project to solve a problem I had and as a learning opportunity.
 I eventually chose to release it publicly and open source because I believe others might find it useful as well.
 If you like this project and would like to contribute, there are many ways you can do so.

+- If you find a bug, please open a github issue and report it there so it can be fixed.
+Please include a clear explanation the nature of the bug and if possible steps to reproduce it.
+- If you have ideas for new features or improvements, you can put those in a github issue as well.
 - If you would like to contribute any code, please communicate what you plan to working on so we don't work on the same things at the same time.
 All pull requests should be made against the dev branch.
 Dev gets merged into master with every new release.
-You will also have to install ghostscript as it is not included in the repo due to licencing but it is required for compass to build.
-- If you find a bug, please open a github issue and report it there so it can be fixed.
-Please include a clear explanation the nature of the bug and if possible steps to reproduce it.
-- If you have ideas for new features or improvements, you can put those in a github issue as well.

 ## :heart: Support the project

 If you would to support the project, you can do so in multiple ways.

-- If you have any ideas of probems, you can contribute as outlined above, it helps a lot.
+- If you have any ideas or problems, you can contribute as outlined above, it helps a lot.
 - If you have friends or family of which you know they would enjoy it, feel free to share it with them.
 - If you would like to financially support me so I can justify spending more time on this, help with potential costs such as code signing or just show some love, you can buy me a coffee over on [ko-fi](https://ko-fi.com/pauldesmul), I would greatly appreciate it.

 ## :camera: Screenshots